-At age 3, there are so many fun milestones, including the ability to follow simple instructions, showing a wide range of emotions, and experimenting more with imagination.
+At age 3, there are so many fun milestones, including the ability to follow simple instructions, show a wide range of emotions, and experiment more with imagination.

 By understanding important milestones for this age, you can find some amazing toys and gift ideas that will assist with healthy development.
 I’ve included some basic ideas to help you find your own gifts as well as a big list of gift ideas for the 3-year-old in your life.

 What should I look for in educational toys for a 3-year-old?

 When it comes to finding unique, educational toys for 3-year-olds, looking at cognitive milestones is really helpful.
 You can easily find toys and activities that will support these milestones and help the child build on them.

 At age 3, a child should be able to:

 - Work with more complex toys (including moving parts, buttons, and levers)